shaikhsirajudin/Notes/README.md

         selling points.
     •	Traceur is a future-EcmaScript to current-EcmaScript compiler.

-6)  Styling got their whole collection of technologies now in order to write effective and maintainable styles.
+6)  Styling got their whole collection of technologies in order to write effective and maintainable styles.

     •   CSS:The standard CSS @import allows you to split into multiple files.